tessro/old-blog/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 ---
 layout: post
 title: "The Slow Death of the Young Entrepreneur"
-date: 2012-07-01 23:20
+date: 2013-08-07 21:11
 comments: true
-published: false
 categories:
 ---

 *I wrote this essay in October of 2011.
 At the time, the emotions were too raw for me to share it beyond close family.
-Now that I've had some time to distance myself from it, I'm releasing it in the hope that it's helpful to anyone going through this strange and bewildering transition.*
+As I approach 30, I'm releasing it in the hope that it's helpful to anyone going through this strange and bewildering transition.*

 On August 28th, 2011 I celebrated my 28th birthday.
 There was not much fanfare.